What is it?

 Are there safety concerns?

-When applied to the skin: Biotin is LIKELY SAFE for most people when applied to the skin as cosmetic products that contain up to 0.6% biotin.
+When applied to the skin: Biotin is likely safe for most people when applied in cosmetic products that contain up to 0.6% biotin.

-An inherited condition in which the body cannot process biotin (biotinidase deficiency): People with this condition might need extra biotin.
+An inherited condition in which the body cannot process biotin (biotinidase deficiency): People with this condition might have low levels of biotin and may need a biotin supplement.

 Smoking: People who smoke might have low biotin levels and may need a biotin supplement.